BIT1040nlpgroup/BIT1040nlpgroup.github.io/_pages/publications.md

 ## 会议

-{% for post in site.publications_conference reversed %}
+{% for post in site.conference reversed %}
 {% include archive-single.html %}
 {% endfor %}

 ## 期刊

-{% for post in site.publications_journal reversed %}
+{% for post in site.journal reversed %}
 {% include archive-single.html %}
 {% endfor %}